 How wonderful to be visiting from Red Ted Art today!
-It is no secret, that I LOVE Science Sparks and all that these wonderful ladies have to offer us.
-I loved science at school (they were my best subjects) and yet as an adult and mother, I do very little of it (instead I do LOTS of kids crafts.
+It is no secret that I LOVE Science Sparks and all that these wonderful ladies have to offer us.
+I loved science at school (they were my best subjects), and yet as an adult and mother, I do very little of it (instead, I do LOTS of kids’ crafts.
 I guess you can’t have everything)!
-I think one my main “problems” is making science easy for young children.
-Which is why Science Sparks is such an inspiration and always at the back of my mind!
+I think one of my main “problems” is making science easy for young children.
+This is why Science Sparks is such an inspiration and always at the back of my mind!

 The idea is simple – make your shooters out of paper, glue and straws (check out how to make them and what we learnt from playing with them over at Life At The Zoo).
 Then blow hard and see them fly.. see how far you can make them fly!